-The topic of performance appraisal has been hot news since the recent decision by Accenture to scrap their annual performance appraisal system, was announced.
-However they describe the reasons why they have scrapped the formal performance appraisal, mostly there is only one reason such a system will fail to work, is because it lacks credibility.
+The topic of performance appraisal is often in the news since the decision by Accenture to scrap their annual performance appraisal system was announced.
+However, they describe the reasons why they scrapped the formal performance appraisal, mostly there is only one reason such a system will fail to work.
+That is because it lacked a credible performance appraisal regime.

 The following 7 steps set out how you can gain the trust and confidence of all.

 Some performance appraisal systems lose credibility because managers rate their employees based on subjective criteria.
-Some poor behaviours can be clear cut, but more subtle problems can be subjective, for example in the above situation, one customer might have simply taken something said in all innocence the wrong way.
+While most performance issues are based on facts, some may be more subjective.
+For example in the above situation, one customer might have simply taken something said in all innocence the wrong way.

 Managers benefit from being aware of their own and others’ different personality types.
-Understanding type is easy and an essential skill in a manager’s toolkit.
-Simple understanding can save much conflict, resistance and misunderstanding, as people respond differently to differing styles of giving and receiving feedback depending on their individual needs.
+Understanding type is an easy and essential skill in a manager’s toolkit.
+Simple understanding can save much conflict, resistance and misunderstanding, as people respond differently to different styles of giving and receiving feedback depending on their individual needs.

 Unless you have a team made in heaven, inevitably, giving performance feedback has the potential to create conflict.
 If managers understand their own conflict resolution style they can identify those likely situations and understand the best way to prevent, identify and resolve conflicts.

-A credible quality control system is essential if performance pay is linked to performance review.
+A good quality control system is essential.
 This might include for example:

 - Introducing focus groups that can anonymously challenge results and ratings on behalf of both teams and/or individuals.